Lloyd-the-dev/arsenal-news/README.md

 # arsenal-news
-A React app for news about your favorite football club
+A React app for news about your favorite football club, Arsenal FC